 But what are you looking for in your search?
-Spending the time looking for a daycare center isn’t useful if you don’t know what you’re looking for.
+Spending the time looking for a daycare centre isn’t useful if you don’t know what you’re looking for.
 Here are some important factors to keep in mind:

 - Look for a good reputation.
 If you can’t find any other parents who are willing to say good things about the daycare, that should raise warning flags.
-Ask the center for references, or talk to parents at pickup time, to make sure that their current parents are happy with the care their children are getting.
+Ask the centre for references, or talk to parents at pickup time, to make sure that their current parents are happy with the care their children are getting.

 - Ask about the curriculum.
 You don’t want a daycare to just sit your child in front of the television all day.
 You want a solidly constructed curriculum that will both stimulate your child’s development and provide fun and entertainment.
 You’re looking for a structured schedule that includes physical activity, quiet time, both group and individual activities, meals, snacks and free time, all at age-appropriate levels.

 - Check out their menu, looking for healthy food.
 If they provide snacks and meals, make sure they’re serving a healthy, balanced diet, and not just hamburgers and chicken nuggets every day.
 If your child has any allergies, make sure the daycare has a plan for dealing with them.
 You’re looking for a solid set of nutritious food choices.

 - Ask to see the centre’s license and credentials.
 A license guarantees a certain base standard of quality; while it isn’t a guarantee of quality care, its absence is a very, very bad sign.
 Daycares in Ontario are required to be licensed by the Ministry of Education.